edbizarro/slacker-iugu/README.md

 Based and inspired by [spatie/laravel-slack-slash-command](https://github.com/spatie/laravel-slack-slash-command)

+First of all, setup a Slash command at [Slack](https://api.slack.com/slash-commands) and installed this package into a Laravel app

 ## Usage

-Follow this steps to use this package on your Laravel installation
+Follow this steps to use this package in your Laravel installation

 ### 1. Require it on composer